Where are you really from?

 My final message is that everyone should strive to have equal rights, proportional representation and unfettered opportunities in this country regardless of their background.
 While I have focused on many social problems in this post, there are two aspects to the story which I have neglected as I am not informed well enough to comment on it.
 Firstly, many of the issues I’ve discussed are equally felt by working class English families.
 Secondly, I have addressed the effects of immigration from the host country’s perspective, but have failed to address the massive economic effects for the country that people have departed and subsequently the ‘brain drain’ that worsens the possibility of these countries being able to provide safety and security for their own citizens.
 In my effort to practice what I preach, I have recently become a Governor of a primary school in North London and in my next post I’ll try to outline my experience of the role.

-Graduated with a BSc in Physics at Surrey and MSc in Applied Geophysics at the IDEA League.
+Graduated with a BSc in Physics at the University of Surrey and an MSc in Applied Geophysics at the IDEA League.